pavanjava/devops-agent/README.md

 # DevOps Agent

-An AI-powered CLI tool to assist with DevOps tasks, log analysis, and infrastructure code generation.
+An AI-powered CLI tool to assist with DevOps troubleshooting, Applications with Kubernetes architecture, log analysis, and infrastructure code generation.

 ## Features